vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

 In this case, Vespa will produce embeddings using a `frozen` embedding model, and at query time, we can either use the frozen model to encode the query or a new fine-tuned model.
-Deplying multipe query tower models allows for query time A/B testing which increases model deployment velocity and shortens the ML feedback loop.
+Deploying multiple query tower models allows for query time A/B testing which increases model deployment velocity and shortens the ML feedback loop.